Keymaster65/copper2go/README.md

 * Multi workflow support and REST level
 * Support URL parameter (in and out)
 * Load workflow subtree only from git
-* Delete .copper on start (if still problems occours)
+* Delete .copper on start (if still problems occurs)
 * Kafka choreography example
 * Support Binary data
 * Binary Binding